cchantep/acolyte/readme.md

 From previous example, result set `rs1` will contain 1 row, whereas `rs2` is empty.

 Take care to `list1 = list1.append(row1("str"));`.
-As provider `RowList` classes are immutable, you should get updated instance from `append` to work on the list containing added row.
+As provided `RowList` classes are immutable, you should get updated instance from `append` to work on the list containing added row.
 This is more safe, and allow to rewrite previous example like:

 ```java
 ResultSet rs1 = list1.append(row1("str")).resultSet();